Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 	$.bigfoot();
 </script>
 ```
 within `/_includes/javascript.html`, and don't forget to paste the css into `/assets/css/style.css`.
+For searchability, I also show footnotes in the footer.

-I decide to also show the footnote in the footer for searchability.
 Here is an example [^1].

 [^1]: Pretty nice, huh?